First Chapter Section 7

 We are all born motivated, is what we perceive to be true but isn’t and what we believe falsely that kills the motivation.

-According to Dr. Goleman, the process of self-deception is a protective mechanism for survival of mind or brain.
 According to Jean-Paul Sartre most people live with “false consciousness,” pretending even to themselves that they are living in the best of all possible worlds.
-Professor Goleman actually shows that brain produces a neurochemical that has a numbing effect on brain (to reduce the pain) that effects dimming of awareness and reduction in attention.
-This seems like a vicious circle; skewed attention or skewed perception brings pain which induces a chemical that has numbing effect which dimes the awareness or reduces the attention.
+This seems like a vicious circle; skewed attention or skewed perception brings negativity which induces a chemical that has numbing effect which dimes the awareness or reduces the attention.

 Jack Kornfield adds: